UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 Optimize the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, you can call an instance of the EnergyHub class, read in all the data, construct the model and solve the model as follows:
+Now, you can call an instance of the ModelHub class, read in all the data, construct the model and solve the model as follows:

 .. testcode::

-    modelname = EnergyHub()
+    modelname = ModelHub()
     modelname.read_data(path, start_period=None, end_period=None)
     modelname.construct_model()
     modelname.quick_solve()